MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-integration-common-data-service-virtual-entities.md

 ## Check entity generation status

-When initiated from the Common Data Service (CDS) integration page, virtual entities are generated in Common Data Service through an asynchronous background process.
-Updates on the process are displayed in the action center.
-Detail on the process, including any error logs that may occur, are available in the Process automations page.
+Virtual entities are generated in Common Data Service through an asynchronous background process.
+Updates on the process display in the action center.
+Details on the process, including error logs, appear in the **Process automations** page.

 1. In Human Resources, open the **Process automations** page.

 2. Select the **Background processes** tab.

-3. Select the **Virtual entity poll async operation background process** process.
+3. Select **Virtual entity poll async operation background process**.

 4. Select **View most recent results**.

-The slideout pane displays the most recent execution results for the process, allowing you view the log for the process execution, including any errors returned from Common Data Service.
+The slideout pane displays the most recent execution results for the process.
+You can view the log for the process, including any errors returned from Common Data Service.

 ## See also